Confused about Brexit? With the clock ticking, we break it down

-On March 12, British Prime Minister Theresa May’s plan for an orderly exit from the European Union was defeated by lawmakers for a second time.
-With the United Kingdom facing a self-imposed March 29 deadline to leave the EU, Parliament later voted to delay the process—primarily because the fractured country has not agreed on an exit strategy.
+On March 29, British Prime Minister Theresa May’s latest proposal for an orderly exit from the European Union was defeated by lawmakers for a third time.
+May has been granted an extension until October to come up with a plan that all sides can agree on, but after two years of bickering to no avail, it’s entirely possible the United Kingdom could still crash out of the EU with no agreement.
 You think your house is a shambles, mate?
 Take a look at British Parliament.
 Talk about a case of the collywobbles.

 Stay or leave?
 The great debate